AFRICAN COMMUNITY FUND

 - The Chair shall serve a term of ten (10) years from the date of election.

-- The term shall renew automatically for successive ten (10) year periods unless, not less than six (6) months prior to the expiration of the then-current term, Class A Members, by the affirmative vote of at least two-thirds (2/3) of all Class A Members at a specially convened Voting Meeting, elect a new Chair.
+- The term shall renew automatically for successive ten (10) year periods unless, not less than six (6) months prior to the expiration of the then-current term, Governance Members, by the affirmative vote of at least two-thirds (2/3) of all Governance Members at a specially convened Voting Meeting, elect a new Chair.

 - Any election of a new Chair under this provision shall take effect upon the expiration of the incumbent Chair's term.